 Luxor is divided in two by the Nile.
 On the east bank sits the main city of Luxor with the two temples; Luxor and Karnak Temple and on the west bank sits the valley of the kings and queens.

-Luxor is situated to the south of the city whilst Karnak is slighty further the north.
-Karnak Temple is a much bigger complex than Luxor Temple and thus there’s much more to see but there are also more people.
+Luxor is situated to the south of the city whilst Karnak is slightly further to the north.
+Karnak Temple is a much bigger complex than Luxor Temple and thus there’s much more to see, however, there are also more people.